bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 ## {id="singletons"} Singletons

 Most software from different ~{strata~} can be in use simultaneously.
-One can have, for example, two instances of `vlc` running at the same time, distro.
+One can have, for example, two instances of `vlc` running at the same time from different distros.
 Sadly, not all software works this way.
 Things such as the Linux kernel and init/PID1 are ~{singletons~}: you can only have one instance of it at a time.

-Bedrock Linux does not restrict its users to only using one singleton, but only one at a time.
+Bedrock Linux does not restrict its users to only using one singleton, but rather only one at a time.
 Consider a situation where two distros each provide a Linux kernel with a feature the other one lacks (e.g. one has TOMOYO Linux while the other has systemtrace).
-Bedrock Linux does not do anything to allow its users to have both kernels at the same time; however, one can chose which to use on reboot.
+Bedrock Linux does not do anything to allow its users to have both kernels at the same time; however, one can choose which to use on reboot.
 If a user would like to use TOMOYO Linux most of the time, but occasionally use systemtap to debug an issue, this is a viable option.

 Another example of a ~{singleton~} is the init/PID1.
 If a user typically prefers to use `runit` as their PID1, but occasionally needs `systemd` as a